impermeable/waterproof/README.md

 #### Step 1.b Install an OCaml compiler

-In the terminal, execute the following commands (corresponding to instructions on https://ocaml.org/docs/install.html). **Note:** On Windows, use the cygwin terminal that installed in the previous step.
+In the terminal, execute the following commands (corresponding to instructions on https://ocaml.org/docs/install.html). **Note:** On Windows, run the cygwin terminal that was installed as administrator, and execute the next commands in the terminal.

 The first steps are common to all operating systems.
 First initialize the environment with
 ```